digitallyinduced/ihp/Guide/your-first-project.markdown

 Your application is starting now.
 The development server will automatically launch the built-in IDE.
 The server can be stopped by pressing CTRL+C.

+By default, your app is available at `http://localhost:8000` and your development tooling is at `http://localhost:8001`.
+The dev server automatically picks other ports when they are already in use by some other server.

 In the background, the built-in development server starts a PostgreSQL database connected to your application.
 Don't worry about about manually setting up the database.
 It also runs a websocket server to power live reloads on file saves inside your app.